OneDrive/onedrive-api-docs/auth/msa_oauth.md

 | *scope*        | string | A space-separated list of scopes that your app requires.                      |
 | *redirect_uri* | string | The redirect URL that the browser is sent to when authentication is complete. |

+You may also include an optional `state` parameter, an arbitrary string representing the state of your application, used to maintain state between the request and the callback (usually information about what page to redirect the user back to after authentication).

 #### Response

-Upon successful authentication and authorization of your application, the web browser will be redirected to your redirect URL with additional parameters added to the URL.
+Upon successful authentication and authorization of your application, the web browser will be redirected to your redirect URL with additional parameters added to the URL: `code` (containing the requested authorization code) and `state` (if included in Step 1).

 ```
 https://login.live.com/oauth20_authorize.srf?code=df6aa589-1080-b241-b410-c4dff65dbf7c